-The idea of the piece was simple: to honor, uplift, and amplify the aesthetics and message of the original BLM graphic, while bringing it into contact with Jewish aesthetics of sofrut and Torah that implores us to pursue the path of justice.
+The idea of the piece was simple: to honor, uplift, and amplify the aesthetics and message of the original BLM graphic, while bringing it into contact with Jewish aesthetics of sofrut and Torah that implore us to pursue the path of justice.

 To do this, it was important that there was no embellishment, no ornament, no symbol, no icon, just the central Jewish idiom: text.
-The goal was to bring viewers into direct contact with the sacredness of language and the sacred call to black liberation.
+The goal was to bring viewers into direct contact with the sacredness of language and the sacred call to Black liberation.

 The phrase Tzedek Tzedek Tirdof (Justice, Justice, You Shall Pursue) comes from Deuteronomy 16:20.

 The Jews4BlackLives hashtag was created by Black Jews at JFREJ (Jews for Racial and Economic Justice) in 2015 as a way to create a powerful container that could hold both Black Jews and non-Black Jewish allies as we marched in the streets.
-Just as the Movement for Black Lives (M4BL) is a group of Black organizers and activists who are fighting for their own liberation, Black Jews organizing under the banner of J4BL are fighting for our own lives — visibly and proudly as Jews, while also inviting other Jews to join in solidarity.
+Just as the Movement for Black Lives (M4BL) is a group of Black organizers and activists who are fighting for their own liberation, Black Jews organizing under the banner of J4BL are fighting for their own lives — visibly and proudly as Jews, while also inviting other Jews to join in solidarity.